-SCOR DRD considers 5 or more days prior to bid opening to be a "reasonable amount of time" to notify prospective bidders.
-HUD handbook 1344.1 (3-10(A)).
+SCOR considers 5 or more days prior to bid opening to be a "reasonable amount of time" to notify prospective bidders.
 The LSO is to retain copies of addenda issued notifying bidders of the new wage rates if applicable.

 Modifications to wage decisions published by DOL less than 5 days before bid opening may be disregarded if found and there is not sufficient time to notify bidders.
 If this occurs, the LSO should report a written explanation to the Subrecipient Agreement file.